Skip to main content

 • Education & Training Opportunities

-HHS Response to the Mpox Outbreak
+HHS Response to the Monkeypox Outbreak

-On August 14, 2024, the World Health Organization (WHO) declared that the mpox outbreak in the Democratic Republic of the Congo (DRC) and a growing number of countries in Africa constitutes a Public Health Emergency of International Concern (PHEIC), which followed the Africa Centres for Disease and Control and Prevention (Africa CDC)’s declaration of a Public Health Emergency of Continental Security (PHECS).
+On August 14, 2024, the World Health Organization (WHO) declared that the monkeypox outbreak in the Democratic Republic of the Congo (DRC) and a growing number of countries in Africa constitutes a Public Health Emergency of International Concern (PHEIC), which followed the Africa Centres for Disease and Control and Prevention (Africa CDC)’s declaration of a Public Health Emergency of Continental Security (PHECS).
 The WHO decision recognizes the potential threat this virus poses to countries around the world.
 HHS is supportive of this decision.

-The United States Government, including HHS, has been supporting the response to DRC’s current clade I mpox outbreak since 2023, including case surveillance, risk communication and community engagement, laboratory supplies and diagnostics, infection prevention and control, increasing capacity for local field epidemiologists, and vaccine planning.
+The United States Government, including HHS, has been supporting the response to DRC’s current clade I monkeypox outbreak since 2023, including case surveillance, risk communication and community engagement, laboratory supplies and diagnostics, infection prevention and control, increasing capacity for local field epidemiologists, and vaccine planning.

 HHS continues to work closely with WHO, other U.S. Government agencies, Ministries of Health in the region, and other international partners to assist with the outbreak in Central and Eastern Africa.
-CDC has reiterated that at this time, the risk to the general public in the United States from clade I mpox is low , and there are no known cases in the United States at this time.
+CDC has reiterated that at this time, the risk to the general public in the United States from clade I monkeypox is low , and there are no known cases in the United States at this time.
 The United States is well prepared to rapidly detect, contain, and manage clade I cases should they occur domestically.

-Important Mpox Information from Around the Department
+Important Monkeypox Information from Around the Department

 Resources from CDC